ppy/osu-wiki/wiki/Gameplay/Game_modifier/Blinds/en.md

 *For the full list of all [lazer](/wiki/Client/Release_stream/Lazer) mods, see: [Game modifier (lazer)](/wiki/Gameplay/Game_modifier_(lazer))*

 The **Blinds** mod covers the entire screen with [shoji doors](https://en.wikipedia.org/wiki/Shoji) without the possibility to see the objects behind.
-The more successive misses you get, the more the doors open.
-In contrast, building a combo will have the opposite effect.
+The more successive misses the player gets, the more the doors open.
+Building up a combo will have the opposite effect.

 **This mod can't be customised through Customisation.**